-Post-baccalaureate students have already earned an undergraduate degree and are enrolling in the college to receive undergraduate credit toward an initial license in teacher education, another undergraduate major, or another undergraduate degree.
-For post-baccalaureate students, conditions #1 and #3 above apply; conditions #2, #4, #5, #6, and #7 above do not apply.
-Postbaccalaureate students wishing to take graduate course can obtain the Request to Take Graduate Course form from the graduate departmental office for the graduate course to be taken, the Registrar's office, or the Graduate, Adult, and Professional Studies Office.
-The student fills out the form and obtains the advisor's signature (and if necessary the signature of the Departmental Chair of the graduate course to be taken).
-The form is turned into the Registrar's Office after all signatures have been obtained.
+Post-baccalaureate students have already earned an undergraduate degree and are enrolling in the College to receive undergraduate credit toward an initial license in teacher education, another undergraduate major, or another undergraduate degree.
+For post-baccalaureate students, conditions #1 and #3 apply; conditions #2, #4, #5, #6, and #7 do not apply.
+Post-baccalaureate students wishing to take a graduate course can obtain the Request to Take Graduate Course Form from the Registrar's Office for the graduate course to be taken.
+The student fills out the form and obtains the advisor's signature (and if necessary the signature of the School Dean or Departmental Chair of the graduate course to be taken).
+The form is turned in to the Registrar's Office after all signatures have been obtained.
 Graduate credits taken while a post-baccalaureate student may be applied to a graduate degree at Edgewood College.
-Approval of the respective department is required.
+Approval of the respective school or department is required.